 1. Quinoa Flour

-Quinoa flour is a staple food in South America, particularly the Andes highlands.
+Quinoa flour is a staple food in South America, particularly in the Andes highlands.
 Although they come from different parts of the world, quinoa flour and teff flour are very similar.
 Both are gluten-free and high in nutrients.
 Quinoa flour is even better for people with severe grain sensitivities because the quinoa plant is a seed, not a grain.

 You can use quinoa flour in bread, pizza doughs, and other baking projects.
 However, quinoa flour is denser and more bitter than teff.
 Therefore, you may need to lower the quantities to prevent it from overwhelming your dish.